 Shawn Meisl joined PAWS as Director of Development in 2017, bringing 20 years of fundraising experience to the animal support world.
 She has raised funding for the arts, environment, parks and open space, and has written grants and strategic documents for many local non-profit organizations as a consultant.
 In the last few years, Shawn has been responsible for creative programming, strategic brainstorming, and placemaking for Jackson Hole Public Art and raised funding at a premier urban park in Boston, where the park’s sense of community played a pivotal role in the city and in her life.
 Shawn looks forward to creating community and purpose to support PAWS’ vital programs.
 She is accompanied by Fred, an 8-year old shepherd mix, whose focus on treats is matched by his extensive vocabulary.

 Jess Farr, our Program Director, brings loads of energy and passion for animals to PAWS.
 Jess recently worked for the Animal Adoption Center, caring for animals and helping them find their forever homes.
 On a trip to Nicaragua, her travel companion asked what she would do if income was not an issue.
-Jess responded that she would champion spay and neuter for all the animals so that there were no unwanted pets.
-Seven years later, the companion will be her husband and she’s doing work to realize a better, kinder world for pets.
+Jess responded that she would champion spay and neuter for all the animals so that there were no suffering and unwanted pets.
+Seven years later, the companion is now her husband and she’s doing work to realize a better, kinder world for pets.
 She is excited to translate her experience in rescue to impactful projects here and in our surrounding communities.
 Jess has supplemented her love of travel through a variety of jobs in Teton County including catering, tennis, airport ramp agent, and work at Jackson Hole Mountain Resort.
-Joining Jess in the office is Kingston, a 10-year old spaniel and a cat, Wasabi, who is an occupational hazard from working in rescue.
+Joining Jess in the office is Kingston, a 11-year old spaniel.